icon-project/devportal/concepts/computational-utilities/goloop/setup.md

 ### Prerequisites

-install OpenJDK version 11.
+Install OpenJDK version 11.
 Visit [OpenJDK.net](http://openjdk.java.net) for prebuilt binaries.
 Or you can install a proper OpenJDK package from your OS vendors.

 * In macOS: